lspahija/blizzardberry/README.md

 - [finish onboarding](#posthog) PostHog for analytics
 - landing page needs to sell the product well!
 - add easy to use feedback form so users can report bugs and request features. make it easy for users to talk to us.
-- rename and get domain! - LOTR word like palantir or anduril? - https://grok.com/share/bGVnYWN5_eede228a-6894-4a8f-9025-dff5bc7ed106 - a couple good free ones so far are anduvion, numendil, silmarind, celendil, eryndil
+- rename and get domain! - LOTR word like palantir or anduril? - https://grok.com/share/bGVnYWN5_eede228a-6894-4a8f-9025-dff5bc7ed106 - a couple good free ones so far are anduvion, numendil, silmarind, celendil, eryndil, parlur
 - deploy to vercel
 - finish multi-tenancy config
   - Google OAuth